Raedanwin/Project-2/README.md

   1. I would add more to the recipe and ingredient show pages to give more depth to the information the user recieves.
   2. I would make the search process/results more interactive to give the user more control over exactly what's happening.
   3. I would add more style and make it easier on the eyes/easier to navigate and understand.
+  4. And most of all, I would combine everything to do what I originally wanted to do.
+Pull from the API for the ingredients and give the user recipes that they can make depending on what ingredients they have.
+Currently its more of a dynamic shopping list and recipe provider.

 Sources:
   1. Styles: Skeleton: http://getskeleton.com/ , Normalize: https://necolas.github.io/normalize.css/
   2. API: https://spoonacular.com/food-api
   3. Fetch: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch , https://www.javascripttutorial.net/javascript-fetch-api/
+  4. A lot of TA help.